 A big question Etsy sellers tend to have about Etsy vacation mode is if their shop will still be found in search.
 Will buyers still be able to find their listings?
 Yes, shops are still visible when they’re on vacation mode, and their shop page will still be accessible with a banner about taking a short break.

 But, listings will not show up in the shop.
 They can still be found through other sources like reviews and sold items though.
 Customers can also choose to receive an email when the shop reopens using a link on the shop page.

 Listings from your shop will NOT show up in Etsy search results though.
-Which makes sense, because a customer may not want to be shown an item that they can’t actually purchase.
-But your listings can still be found through favorites, reviews, etc. They just won’t appear in search.
+This makes sense, because a customer may not want to be shown an item that they can’t actually purchase.
+But your listings can still be found through favorites, reviews, etc. They just won’t appear in the search.

 Can you still receive reviews?

 When you are in vacation mode, you are still able to receive reviews from your customers.
 You are still able to have cases opened up against you as well, so that is something to keep in mind and a reason why you may want to periodically check on your shop if possible.

 Can people favorite your items?

 Customers are still able to favorite items while you’re on vacation mode, which is great if they happen upon your listings through a review or elsewhere.
 This is a great opportunity for buyers to save your listing and potentially purchase it once you are back.

 Will ads get turned off?

 Etsy ads should be paused automatically once your shop is put in vacation mode.
 But, just in case you may want to check in your marketing tab on your dashboard to make sure.
 Or you could always just manually turn them off before turning on vacation mode.